hisazumi/aprisrc-sitl/README.md

 1. Download AirSim prebuild binary

-I am using AirSimNH but you can choose according to your preference. https://github.com/Microsoft/AirSim/releases
+I am using AirSimNH but you can choose　a binary according to your preference. https://github.com/Microsoft/AirSim/releases

 2. Confirm WSL version in Command Prompt or PowerShell